1. Install the Affirm App

-With the Affirm pay-over-time promotional messaging app, you can easily configure how Affirm’s ‘As-low-as’ messaging appears on your site without having to directly edit your theme files.
+With the Affirm pay-over-time promotional messaging app, you can easily configure how Affirm’s ‘As-low-as’ messaging appears on your site without needing to directly edit your theme files.

 Editing your theme files

-If you’re looking for additional customization options, feel free to [directly edit your theme files](🔗).
+If you are looking for additional customization options, feel free to [directly edit your theme files](🔗).

 ### 1. Install the Affirm App

 To install and setup the Affirm Messaging App: